 Most Insurance Companies Do Not Cover Dry Rot Repairs

 It’s also worth noting that most insurance policies don’t cover damage caused by dry rot.
 So even if proper repairs occur before selling a house, homeowners might still have to spend more money than initially planned due to the extremely high costs involved in carrying out such tasks—again reducing the eventual sale value even further.
+On the other hand, we receive many calls from homeowners informing us that their homeowner’s insurance company is making them complete dry rot repairs to maintain coverage.

 Photo Documentation And A Written Scope Of Work

-Comprehensively documenting dry rot repairs for insurance claims or future home buyers is essential in ensuring that the home is safe and sound.
+Comprehensively documenting dry rot repairs for insurance claims or future home buyers is essential in ensuring the home is safe and sound.
 Documentation should include photos of any repair made within the wall cavity or around windows and doors (flashing).
 This will help to provide a 3D visual inspection of the repair and ensure that it was done correctly and to industry standards.
 Additionally, the documentation should also include any paperwork associated with the repair.
 This could consist of invoices, bills, warranty information, etc. Any written documentation may include what type of materials were used in the repair, how long it took to complete, and who completed it.

 Before And After Inspections And Photos